 The Police Service of Northern Ireland is listed in The Official Statistics Order 2009 as a producer of official statistics and is therefore subject to the Statistics & Registration Act 2007.
 Statisticians from the Northern Ireland Statistics & Research Agency are seconded to the PSNI and are responsible for ensuring that the statistics they produce comply with the Code of Practice for Official Statistics.

 The PSNI currently has 3 National Statistics (assessed by the UK Statistics Authority in 2012 - Assessment Report No. 214).
 Quality reports, based around the nine dimensions of the European Statistical System quality framework, have been compiled for each of these National Statistics Outputs and are available below:

-1. Recorded crime and detection statistics quality report (PDF, 201.8 KB)
+1. Recorded crime and outcome statistics quality report (PDF, 201.8 KB)

 2. Injury road traffic collision statistics quality report (PDF, 132.6 KB)